AOTEAROA NEW ZEALAND'S ENVIRONMENTAL HEALTH: 2024

 About 78% of New Zealanders on registered drinking-water supplies had access to water meeting all bacteriological, protozoal and chemical safety requirements.

-All monitored freshwater bathing sites in Gisborne, Taranaki, Nelson, and Southland regions received ‘poor’ grades from 2017 to 2022.
+All monitored freshwater bathing sites in Gisborne, Hawke’s Bay, and Southland regions received ‘poor’ grades based on their state between 2018 and 2023.

 VULNERABLE POPULATIONS AND INEQUITIES